Make Money Side Hustles

 Caviar is a part of DoorDash, so when you sign up for one, you can accept delivery opportunities from both.
 When customers order from Caviar, they're selecting from a curated list of restaurants.
 Caviar tends to cater to higher-end restaurants so these deliveries could result in better tips, but that's not necessarily always the case.
 The signup process, requirements, pay structure, and perks are the same as with DoorDash.

-Pay: You’ll receive base pay plus extra if you drive during peak hours or complete a challenge.
-You’ll also keep 100% of your tips.
+You'll receive base pay plus extra if you drive during peak hours or complete a challenge.
+According to Ziprecruiter, you could earn an average of $17 per hour.
+Like the other companies on this list, you'll also keep 100% of your tips.

 • Make sure you're insured.
 If you deliver by car, you'll need an auto insurance policy.
 And because you'll be driving for business, you'll need to either choose one of the best car insurance companies that offer a rideshare endorsement or purchase commercial car insurance.

 • Earn rewards on gas.
-Because you’ll be driving a lot, you might want to get one of the best gas credit cards so you can earn rewards, along with a cashback app like GetUpside.
+Because you'll be driving a lot, you might want to get one of the best gas credit cards so you can earn rewards.

 • Be aware of the requirements.
 Know that you'll likely be required to submit to a background check, but in most cases, not every conviction will preclude you from employment.
 If you made a mistake in the past and your record reflects that, be prepared to explain the circumstances.
 Too many infractions on your driving record might also hurt your chances of getting hired.